-Kim Harrison, an NSCIA member from Douglasville, Georgia and participant in our upcoming Roll on Capitol Hill, proves that each of us has the ability to be effective self-advocates and make a difference in our communities.
+Kim Harrison, an NSCIA member from Douglasville, Georgia and past participant in our Roll on Capitol Hill, proves that each of us has the ability to be effective self-advocates and make a difference in our communities.

 In October 2004, Harrison was on a business trip in Dallas, TX when she awoke in her hotel room to what seemed to be a minor case of “pins and needles” in her right foot.